Hallur20/Algorithms_Assignment_01/README.md

 # Algorithms_Assignment_01

+<h1>This project is made by: Hallur vid Neyst, Murched Kayed, Mohammad Saad</h1>

+<p>In order to run the project, first you need to have jdk 8</p>

 Measure time consumtion for each algorithm and compare them , and discuss the result in a one page summary.

 merge: 3.539 sekunder